influxdata/docs-v2/content/influxdb/clustered/guides/report-query-performance-issues.md

 For any known long-running queries, it may be helpful to execute variations of the `EXPLAIN` command on them.

+In the example snippets below we use `<YOUR-QUERY>` as placeholder for the long-running query you have been working with.

 ##### EXPLAIN

 **For InfluxQL Queries**